Download eBooks & Wiring Diagrams (FREE)

 Although not a primary reason to install solar panels on your DIY camper, but mounting solar panels on your van’s roof helps to provide shade on top of your vehicle, keeping your van’s interior cooler during the day.

 Of course, the utility of this depends on what percent of your van’s roof is covered with solar panels.
 That’s why good solar panel roof layout planning is a smart idea.
-In our case, our 2x180W solar panels cover roughly 50% of the flat area on our Ford Transit’s roof.
+Our 2x180W solar panels cover roughly 50% of the flat area on our Ford Transit’s roof.

-7. Solar Panels Doesn’t Substantially Reduce Your Stealth Factor
+7. Solar Panels Don’t Substantially Reduce Your Stealth Factor

 We’ve seen people who are hesitant to install solar panels on their camper vans because they’re worried that this installation will make their campers stand out and become more obvious to the public.